Lucabr01/CPUload-generator/README.md

 A limitation of standard EnergyPlus data-center configurations is that CPU load is typically represented by predefined schedules rather than real workload traces, despite directly affecting server heat generation and electrical demand.

-To introduce realistic workload variability, this project uses the [Google Cluster Data 2019](https://github.com/google/cluster-data) traces, which contain CPU-usage data from eight Borg cells collected throughout May 2019 at five-minute intervals.
+To introduce realistic workload variability, this project uses the [Google Cluster Data 2019](https://github.com/google/cluster-data) traces, which contain CPU-usage data from eight Borg cells collected throughout May 2019.

-The data were aggregated by grouping samples into fixed time bins of either one hour or half an hour.
-In the latter case, the six five-minute samples within each 30-minute window were averaged for every cell and day.
-The resulting observations were then pooled across eight cells and 31 days to estimate the mean and variance of each interval.
+The mean and variance were computed over daily and weekly time partitions to preserve the corresponding temporal trends observed in the original traces.